 Islesboro Community Center (ICC)

-The ICC is closed (including Fitness Center) and programs have been postponed.
+The ICC is closed (including Fitness Center) and programs have been postponed and on 6/6 released a a letter with thoughts on opening.
 The lobby, downstairs bathrooms, and ATM will remain open, please use at your own discretion.
 Hand sanitizer is available in the lobby, please use if you do come in.

 Beginning June 1st, the ALP Library will provide "curb-side" service Monday through Friday, 9am-5pm to all library card holders.
 The library collections catalog is available through www.alplibrary.org.
 Card holders can request materials by phone (734-2218, messages will be checked daily) or email.